-- Educational and informational programs on bicycle and pedestrian safety - Participated in the annual Mayor's Bike Ride and various Bike/Ped webinars - Coordination with all MPO member jurisdictions and local cyclists on regional bike routes - Rated bike routes ease of use and comfort levels for cyclists - Supported the Singing River Trail 80-mile regional Greenway Master Plan - Coordinated and Participated in discussions of the Singing River Trail routes and designs with Land Trust of North Alabama, TARCOG, Committee of 100, etc. - Greenway master plan coordinated with all MPO member jurisdictions - FY 2020 MPO TAP funds call for projects and applications reviewed - Produced the 2020 Regional Bicycle Network Plan for the MPO region
+- Educational and informational programs on bicycle and pedestrian safety - Participated in the annual Mayor's Bike Ride and various in-person and/or virtual Bike/Ped webinars - Coordinated with all MPO member jurisdictions and local cyclists on regional bike routes - Rated bike routes ease of use and comfort levels for cyclists - Incorporated new relationships and supported the local bike shops - Supported the Singing River Trail 80-mile regional Greenway Master Plan - Coordinated and participated in discussions of the Singing River Trail routes and designs with Land Trust of North Alabama, TARCOG, Committee of 100, etc. - Adopted the 2020 Regional Bicycle Network Plan for the MPO region (to be renamed Active Transportation Plan at a later date)

-- Support regional bike and pedestrian connectivity goals - Add specific bicycling, and/or pedestrian descriptive language to Capacity and Maintenance and Operations project listings for inclusion in the LRTP, TIP, Congestion Management, and all other plans employing project lists - Continue to work with Huntsville Public Transit for the identification of funding for transit shelters and sidewalk development within 1⁄2 mile of stops and within 3 miles for bike facilities. - Continue with the review of road construction projects for bike and pedestrian considerations, which along with the member jurisdictions' bicycle and pedestrian plans will be incorporated into TRiP 2045 - Coordinate distribution of Transportation Alternative (TA) Set-Aside funds among all MPO jurisdictions - Review FY 2021 MPO TAP funds call for projects and applications - Incorporate Singing River Trail and 2020 Regional Bicycle Network Plan into 2045 LRTP - Coordinate construction of Singing River Trail projects with other MPO member jurisdictions - Incorporate new maps of bike and pedestrian projects in the 2045 LRTP
+- Support regional bike and pedestrian connectivity goals - Add specific bicycling, and/or pedestrian descriptive language to Capacity and Maintenance and Operations project listings for inclusion in the LRTP, TIP, Congestion Management, and all other plans employing project lists - Coordinate Greenway master plan with all MPO member jurisdictions - Continue to work with Huntsville Public Transit for the identification of funding for transit shelters and sidewalk development within 1⁄2 mile of stops and within 3 miles for bike facilities. - Continue with the review of road construction projects for bike and pedestrian considerations, which along with the member jurisdictions' bicycle and pedestrian plans will be incorporated into TRiP 2045 - Coordinate distribution of Transportation Alternative (TA) Set-Aside funds among all MPO jurisdictions - Review FY 2021 MPO TAP funds call for projects and applications - Incorporate Singing River Trail and 2020 Regional Bicycle Network Plan into 2045 LRTP - Coordinate construction of Singing River Trail projects with other MPO member jurisdictions - Incorporate new maps of bike and pedestrian projects in the 2045 LRTP

-2020 Regional Bicycle Network Plan
+Implementation and education of 2020 Regional Bicycle Network Plan